Andy Kelly (American football)

-Andy Kelly (born June 6, 1968) is an American former football quarterback in the Arena Football League (AFL).
+Andy Kelly (born June 6, 1968) is an American former professional football quarterback in the Arena Football League (AFL).
 He played in the AFL for fifteen seasons for a total of eight different teams.
 He also played for two seasons for the Rhein Fire of the former World League of American Football (WLAF).
 He played college football at the University of Tennessee from 1988 to 1991.

 Early life

 Kelly attended Rhea County High School in Evensville, Tennessee.
 As a member of the Golden Eagles high school football team, he won Gatorade All-America honors as a senior.

 College career

 Kelly was a successful collegiate quarterback at the University of Tennessee from 1988–1991 under head coach Johnny Majors.
 He took over as a starter for Sterling Henton in the 1989 SEC rivalry game against the Alabama Crimson Tide.
 He became part of Tennessee football lore as part of team that accomplished a 35–34 victory at Notre Dame, later dubbed as "The Miracle at South Bend".
 The Vols trailed at one point 31–7 before Kelly helped instrument a comeback to beat the Fighting Irish.
 He set numerous Tennessee and SEC passing records, most of them broken by his later successor at Tennessee, Peyton Manning.